HomeInsights

 5. The People’s Champion

-Mission: To give power back to consumers and challenge industry leaders.
+To give power back to consumers and challenge industry leaders.

 Example: BrewDog, advocating for craft beer enthusiasts against corporate breweries.